The Queen’s Reading Room Medal

 reading hero

-The Queen’s Reading Room Medal celebrates individuals who have championed reading, books and literature in their communities.
-Nominations will be accepted from April 1st 2025
+The Queen’s Reading Room Medal celebrates individuals who have championed reading, books and literature in communities around the UK.
+Nominations will be accepted from April 1st 2025 and will close in December 2025.

-The Queen’s Reading Room Medal celebrates individuals who have championed reading, books and literature in their communities.
+The Queen’s Reading Room Medal celebrates individuals who have championed reading, books and literature in communities around the UK.

 Their contribution will have made a demonstrable impact on the people they serve: improving literacy, transforming non-readers into readers, or helping to improve wellbeing by connecting people with other book lovers.
 Their impact may be connected to literacy but the key impact is around increasing reading.